mario2904/docker-hadoop-cluster/README.md

 #### Extra

-You can play around with the **docker** command and do more actions such as: **stop**, **start**, **remove** to change the state of individual nodes.
-The same can be done with the **docker-compose** but it is for the whole cluster as a whole.
+You can play around with the **docker** command and do more actions such as: **stop**, **start** and **remove** to change the state of individual nodes.
+The same can be done with the **docker-compose** but it is for the whole cluster as a whole or per service.

 As a bonus there will be a volume mounted on the master node of the directory **workspace**.
 Meaning that you can do all your work from your own machine and then transfer it to that directory where the master node can reach it and execute jobs.

 ## References

-Primaily this project is forked from [kiwenlau's Project](https://github.com/kiwenlau/hadoop-cluster-docker) and then modified to use docker-compose instead of running scripts to manage the cluster.
+Primarily this project is forked from [kiwenlau's Project](https://github.com/kiwenlau/hadoop-cluster-docker) and then modified to use docker-compose instead of running scripts to manage the cluster.